stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 other important documents, a system with no hierarchically organized folders becomes a confusing and unhelpful jumble.
 Secondly, the choices for naming the files actively resist discovery and recognition.
 What, for example, is the subject of `Notes.docx`?
 What class was it from?
 What lecture?
-What project were these notes taken for?
 Of the many essays you wrote last term, which one is `Essay.docx`?
 And `Revision.docx` is a revision of what, precisely?
 A year from now you won't remember, but you may very well care at that time.
 Unfortunately, the folder into which you've dumped these files will have swelled to a debilitating size that will disrupt any attempt to make use of your hard work.

 ## A better file-saving strategy